 The colleges and schools of nursing have an obligation to respond to any written complaints by students lodged against a college or school of nursing, or a nursing program that are related to the standards and the policies and procedures of the Commission on Collegiate Nursing Education.

 Complaints may be directed to the "CCNE Complaints Administrator" and sent to:

+CCNE

-CCNE 655 K Street NW Suite 750 Washington, DC.
+655 K Street NW Suite 750 Washington, DC.
 20001

 Hence, the College has established, implemented, and maintains a student complaint procedure that affords the complainants with fundamental procedural due process.
 In accordance with CCNE and good academic conduct, our college has developed the following policies and procedures.
-The student may submit a written complaint to any of the following College administrators: Associate Dean of Faculty Affairs and Learning Innovation, Associate Dean of Academic & Student Affairs, Assistant Dean of Curriculum & Assessment and/or Directors.
+The student may submit a written complaint to any of the following College administrators: Associate Dean of Research and Graduate Programs, Associate Dean of Faculty Affairs and Learning Innovation, Associate Dean of Academic & Student Affairs, Assistant Dean of Curriculum & Assessment and/or Directors.
 A student may also submit a written complaint to a student class officer (e.g., class president, vice president) or anonymously place the complaint in a secure box located in the student commons.
 The Student Affairs committee will formally investigate a student's written complaint.
 If the complaint involves a member of the Student Affairs Committee, the member will recuse himself.
-If the complaint involves the Dean, the Chancellor of the Henderson, Nevada campus will assume responsibility for leading the investigation.
-The Chairperson of the Student Affairs committee will share the results of this investigation with the other Deans and Directors.
-The Dean will review this report and determine if the complaint requires a formal intervention.
+If the complaint involves the Dean, the Chairperson of the Student Affairs committee will share the results of this investigation with the other Deans and Directors.
+The Dean will review this report and determine if the complaint requires formal intervention.
 All written complaints will be kept in a confidential, secured file in the Dean's office.